 You have greater control over your remote staff’s work.
 You’ll be communicating with your staff directly.
 There’s no middle manager to relay your messages or to mediate between you and your staff.
 But, you’re assured that when you send instructions your staff can ask you directly for clarifications.

 But, your role in this one-on-one relationship does not end there.
-You're expected to manage their work, schedule their to-dos, gather them for a huddle every morning, and request for daily reports to keep track of their progress.
+You take on the responsibility of managing their work, scheduling to-dos, gathering them for morning huddles, and tracking their progress through daily reports.
 Frankly, who has time for these things?

 You may need to pay for an enterprise account for your staff’s internet connection.
 It’s difficult for ordinary consumers to get an internet service that’s designed for business use.
 These data plans usually have higher and more stable bandwidths compared to low-cost plans.

 If you got someone to work for you from home, you may need to pay for this.
-Problem is: you're paying for an enterprise account that's being used by only one person.
-Isn't that a bit wasteful?
+But, it’s good money unwisely spent on an enterprise account that only one person can use.
+Isn’t that a bit wasteful?

 What’s Better Than DIY Outsourcing?